palmcivet7/perpetuals-protocol/README.md

 **What makes a position liquidatable?**

-A position becomes liquidatable when it’s collateral is deemed insufficient to support the size of position that is open.
+A position becomes liquidatable when its collateral is deemed insufficient to support the size of position that is open.

 For our implementations we will use a _leverage_ check to define whether a position is liquidatable or not: